nkomiya/airflow/tutorial/README.md

-quick_start|A simple DAG for quick start xcom_single|Share single object between PythonOperators using XCom xcom_kv|Share multiple keyed objects between PythonOperators using XCom
+quick_start|A simple DAG for quick start xcom_single|Share single object between PythonOperators using XCom xcom_kv|Share multiple keyed objects between PythonOperators using XCom branching|branch workflow depending on whether run date is weekdays or not trigger|contain a task whose trigger rule is configurable

 ### Tasks